ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 I was born in Colombia, in the department of Cauca, in one of the country's most mountainous regions, called Tierradentro.
-I am a Cadastral and Geodetic Engineer from the Francisco José de Caldas District University in Colombia, where I earned a Master's in Information and Communication Sciences; additionally, I completed another Master's degree in Geoinformatics at at the University of Münster in Germany, and later earned a PhD in Earth System Science at the National Institute for Space Research (INPE) in Brazil.
+I am a Cadastral and Geodetic Engineer from the Francisco José de Caldas District University in Colombia, where I earned a Master's in Information and Communication Sciences; additionally, I completed another Master's degree in Geoinformatics at the University of Münster in Germany, and later earned a PhD in Earth System Science at the National Institute for Space Research (INPE) in Brazil.
 Currently, I live and work in Brazil and serve as a research assistant at the same INPE.

 Part of my daily work involves writing R code to process spatial data and ensure the reproducibility of the scientific experiment results, so I am familiar with R package development.